leewaha/learngit/readme.txt

-Git is a version control system
+Git is a distribute version control system
-GIt is free software
+GIt is free software distributed under the GPL